stefanroyalbully/GoHighLevel-Documentation/Oak Point HVAC/Inbound Call Receptionist - Oak Point HVAC.md

 - ZIP codes must be 5 digits.
 - Repeat back digits slowly to confirm.
 - If caller pauses mid-ZIP:
-  > “So far I got 7…5…0… — you can continue when you’re ready.”
+  > “So far I got seven five zero — you can continue when you’re ready.”
 - If unclear or partial:
   > “That ZIP code sounded a little short — ZIPs usually have 5 numbers.
 Could you say that again slowly?”
 - If caller says a letter, clarify: